- Good features

 This year, the IS largely carries over in IS 300 and IS 350 guise.
-Not all is what it seems with those badges, however, as the IS 300 makes use of a 241-horsepower 2.0-liter turbo-4 with rear-wheel drive or a 260-hp 3.5-liter V-6 with all-wheel drive.
+Not all is what it seems with those badges, however, as the IS 300 uses a 241-horsepower 2.0-liter turbo-4 with rear-wheel drive or a 260-hp 3.5-liter V-6 with all-wheel drive.
 Neither engine delivers especially thrilling performance.
-Step up instead to the IS 350 and the 311-hp V-6 delivers ample thrust and pairs well with either the 8-speed automatic transmission on rear-drive cars or the 6-speed automatic with all-wheel drive.
+Step up instead to the IS 350 and the 311-hp V-6 delivers ample thrust and pairs well with either a 8-speed automatic transmission on rear-drive cars or a 6-speed automatic with all-wheel drive.

 The firm ride suggests sporty handling, and the IS mostly delivers.
-Opt for the F Sport package and Lexus slips in adaptive dampers that smooth things out on choppy pavement while delivering less lean in corners.
+Opt for the F Sport package and Lexus slips in adaptive dampers that smooths choppy pavement while delivering less lean in corners.

 Sharp exterior lines are matched by a cockpit-like interior with good materials used throughout.
 Rear-seat riders will find very little space, however, so shop elsewhere if you often carry family or colleagues around.
 The IS offers two different screen sizes and a thumping Mark Levinson audio system, neither of which make up for a dismal operating system and a distracting controller.
 Apple CarPlay and Android Auto compatibility would help, if they were available—except they’re not.

 At least the IS hits the mark when it comes to active safety features.
 A wide array of features optional on some rivals comes standard on the IS, including adaptive cruise control and automatic emergency braking.